telerik/xaml-docs/controls/radoutlookbar/how-to/How_to_Use_RadOutlookBar_as_a_Container_in_Prism_Application.md

 __Remove__ the __Class1.cs__ file that is added by default.Add reference to __Microsoft.Practices.Composite.dll__ and __Microsoft.Practices.Unity.dll.__ Add a __new class__ to the __ModuleA__ class library and call it __ModuleA__.

->noteIt is not required that the class library and the newly added class have the same name.
+>It is not required that the class library and the newly added class have the same name.

 Make __ModuleA__ class implement the __IModule__ interface.
 The __IModule__ interface contains a method, void Initialize, which we will have to implement.

 ![](images/RadOutlookBar_Prism_08.png)

 #### __C#__
 {{region How_to_Use_RadOutlookBar_as_a_Container_in_Prism_Application_3}}
 	public class ModuleA : IModule
 	{